A safe, natural home remedy for anxiety to calm your overactive mind…

 Incorporate into a massage: A blend of 10 to 12 drops of lavender essential oil with 4 tablespoons of carrier oil can also be used as a restorative massage oil.
 Or opt for a convenient, ready-made pure lavender massage oil blend.

-A quick liquid Xanax rollerball recipe: Add 15 drops of lavender oil, and 10 drops each of frankincense, ylang ylang and grapefruit to a roller bottle.
+A quick liquid Xanax roller recipe: Add 15 drops of lavender oil, and 10 drops each of frankincense, ylang ylang and grapefruit to a roller bottle.
 Fill up with a sweet almond or another carrier oil of your choice.
 Apply to pulse points.

 HOW TO USE LAVENDER OIL ORALLY